In this article:

 5. Secure a Personal Loan From a Peer-to-Peer Marketplace

-Online lending platforms like Upstart and Prosper offer peer-to-peer loans.
-These platforms pair prospective borrowers with investors who are willing to lend money.
+Online lending platforms platforms pair prospective borrowers with investors who are willing to lend money.
 APRs for loans from peer-to-peer lending platforms can vary depending on your creditworthiness.

 Credit requirements for peer-to-peer loans may not be as strict as credit requirements for a traditional personal loan.
-Loans through Upstart, for example, are available to those with fair credit or better.
+Some loan providers may have offers available to those with poor credit or better.